The backbone of any police organization is its Patrol Division.

 Orem patrol vehicles are equipped with in-car computers and printers that allow officers to run records checks, print citations, and type routine reports in their car.
 Having access to the computer helps keep officers out in the community instead of at the station doing paperwork.

 Nationally, it is recommended that a police department maintain a ratio of two officers for every 1000 residents to adequately provide services to their community.
-With a current population of 90,000, the Orem Department of Public Safety is able to provide our service at a ratio of less than one officer per 1000 residents.
+With a current population of 90,000, the Orem Police Department is able to provide our service at a ratio of less than one officer per 1000 residents.
 Much of the credit for the department’s ability to operate at these staffing levels goes the quality of citizens living and doing business in Orem, but the administrators, officers, and employees working for the department also deserve credit for the quality of their service and the professional way they provide it.